ElishaHarmison/Sudoku/README.md

 ## Implementation ##
 ---
-This game was created with the use of HTML,CSS, JavaScript and JQuery.
+This game was created with the use of HTML, CSS, JavaScript and JQuery.
 In order for this game to be created the layout, difficulty level and information processes needed to be decided and planned out.
 Below are two images, one is a flowchart that covers the processes the game will undertake and the effects they will have on the results.
 The other is an initial sketch of how the game would look, which helped with development of the page and grid as there was a basic idea of how it should look and lay on the page prior to creation.

 ##### Flowchart #####